-You can also access the gift shops, snacks, and the historic dance floor.
+You can also access the gift shops, snacks, and historic dance floor.
 Read more about Garner State Park in the full recap.

 One of my favorite places to cool off in the summer is Pedernales Falls State Park.
 This park is similar to Guadalupe River SP, but the water flows a bit farther down.
-There are two sections where visitors can view the water, but there just know the upper falls section is off-limits for swimming.
+There are two sections where visitors can view the water, but know the upper falls section is off-limits for swimming.

 The remaining sections vary from scenic and woodsy, to more open.
 You can also hike down from Trammel’s Crossing and lay your towel down on some river rocks under a tree and admire some of my favorite scenery in the park.
 Check out this post for the Pedernales Falls SP overview.

-Blanco state park is laughably small, but makes up for its petite size in the amazing river the flows through the park.
+Blanco state park is laughably small but makes up for its petite size in the amazing river the flows through the park.

 With structures built by the CCC, there are portions of this waterway unphased by time.
 The stone swimming pool, CCC-built benches, and the dam are all remanence of the historic achievements they had in building some of Texas’ great parks.

-Of course all of the parks with lakes will offer some fun swimming opportunities, Martin Creek Lake, Inks Lake, And Lake Mineral Wells are all top swimming destinations; and the parks by rivers can often provide amazing swimming opportunities too.
+Of course, all of the parks with lakes will offer some fun swimming opportunities, Martin Creek Lake, Inks Lake, And Lake Mineral Wells are all top swimming destinations; and the parks by rivers can often provide amazing swimming opportunities too.

 And besides the parks on the ocean, be sure to check out the parks listed below that feature swimming pools.
 Bastrop SP swimming pool was much needed to cool off during the summer.
 And the pool at Davis Mountain state park Indian Lodge provides a miraculous Mountain View.